 First meeting of the Wolverhampton Anti-Slavery Partnership (WASP)

-Sandwell Anti-Slavery Conference including local government and faith groups
+Sandwell Anti-Slavery Conference takes place including local government and faith groups

 Modern Slavery Awareness Training with a street sex workers drop-in